memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 > this is not a huge deal but can be more problematic when multiple threads are
 > running and pre-empting each other.

-## Measuring time with the Cycle Counter
+## Timing code with the cycle counter

 Our sampling profiler is able to tell us the relative time spent in one function versus another.
 However, it does not tell us anything about absolute